sskorol/vosk-api-gpu/README.md

 ### Vosk API - Docker/GPU

-Docker images for Jetson Nano / Xavier NX boards with CUDA support.
+Docker images with GPU for Jetson Nano / Xavier NX boards and PCs with NVIDIA cards.

 #### Usage